-Starting metformin isn't a sign of failing to manage your diabetes or your Type 2 getting the better of you.
-In fact, metformin is the most common treatment for Type 2 diabetes.
-It will help you get on top of your diabetes and start managing it with greater confidence.
+Starting metformin isn't a sign of failing to manage your diabetes or your diabetes getting the better of you.
+In fact, It will help you get on top of your diabetes and start managing it with greater confidence.

 So while at first it might seem like a big step to take medication, you'll soon find that metformin doesn't have to run your life.
 It will also give you the best chance of preventing complications associated with Type 2 diabetes.
 Over time you might even be able to stop taking metformin if your Type 2 can be moved into remission.

-If you have gestational diabetes you might take metformin as well and it's is safe to take if you're pregnant or breastfeeding.
+If you do have gestational diabetes, metformin is safe to take when you're pregnant or breastfeeding.

 The first time you get your metformin prescription there will be a lot going through your mind.
 For starters moving onto medication will be a big life change for you.

 You might find that taking metformin is overwhelming when you start, especially because you won't have an end date like with most prescriptions.
 You'll also have side effects to think about which can be a real challenge.
 But it's important that you don't stop taking your metformin without speaking to your doctor first.